zvector/fate/README.md

 <a name="deferral--methods--registration--then" />
 #### then( `Function` callback | `Array` callbacks, ... )

-Registers callbacks as above to each callback queue in order, such that the indices of the local `arguments` correspond with the array returned by `queueNames()`.
+Registers callbacks as above to each callback queue in order, such that the indices of the local `arguments` correspond with the array returned by `futures()`.

 <a name="deferral--methods--registration--always" />
 #### always( `Function` callback | `Array` callbacks, ... )